 Two things to consider when using a stand-up desk, and this is advice from others in the community.
 Chris Wahl suggested that I get a stand-up desk that has a memory controller that is programmable to your desired height.
 The desk I bought from Ikea does not have a programmable controller, so I am always struggling with getting the desk at the right height.

 The other suggestion came from Jonathan Frappier, who mentioned that I should get an Anti-Fatigue Mat.
-I have not purchased one yet, but I am looking to getting some soon.
+I have not purchased one yet, but I am looking to get some soon.
 I’ve gone beyond the leg and heel soreness, but I know I can use one.